iamacup/react-redux-with-networking-helper/readme.md

  * TODO convenience method for selector creation so you don't have to reference immer directly
  * Removal / invalidation of global headers?
  * Some kind of debugging switch for selectors etc. to see performance
- * a way to select between shalow and deep equity checking
+ * a way to select between shallow and deep equity checking
  * Cleanup the locationStore variable in the referenceData selector
  * A flag to toggle the redux logging middleware
  * Update the dependencies - don't need strict version numbers on stuff like prop-types etc.